General Surgery Resident Wellness

 The University of Kentucky General Surgery Resident Wellness Program was started in 2020 to address the well-being of our surgical trainees.
 The goal of the program is to support our residents holistically during their training, while also providing them with a wellness skillset that can be used for the remainder of their professional careers.
 We envision that this wellness program will improve the health and morale of our surgical trainees and improve the camaraderie within our department as a whole.

 The program, modeled after similar national programs, focuses on four core areas of well-being: Mental, Physical, Professional, and Social.
 The focus on resident well-being is borne out of multiple studies that have shown that burnout remains high, particularly among U.S. general surgery residents.
 Surgical residents work up to 80 hours and 6 days per week, often in high acuity and stressful environments.
 Providing a well-being curriculum with multiple support initiatives will hopefully decrease resident burnout and simultaneously foster an inclusive environment that supports their educational and surgical competencies.

 Routine psychology sessions for resident classes or individual residents

 Access to healthy food and snacks in the resident work room

 Meal stipends for local restaurants

 Access to career development resources

 Support for life events (e.g., birthdays, weddings, births, etc.)

-Read more about our efforts in our UK College of Medicine article, featured in the Dean's Newsletter (February 2021).
+Read more about our efforts in the article in the Department of Surgery, and subsequently featured in the Dean's Newsletter (February 2021).
 Additional information on wellness and links to supportive resources for all residents and fellows may be found on our resources tab.